Privacy policy of the probefahrtenbutler.com website

 4. Legitimate interests (Article 6(1)(f) DSGVO): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
 For example, we need to process certain data in order to operate our website in a secure and economically efficient manner.
 This processing is therefore a legitimate interest.

-Other conditions, such as the performance of recordings in the public interest and the exercise of public authority and the protection of vital interests, do not usually arise in our case.
+As a rule, we are not subject to any other conditions such as recording in the public interest, the exercise of official authority or the protection of vital interests.
 If such a legal basis should be relevant, it will be indicated at the appropriate place.
+In addition to the EU regulation, national laws also apply:

 • In Austria, this is the Federal Act on the Protection of Individuals with regard to the Processing of Personal Data(Data Protection Act), or DSG for short.